PROJECT: Knowledge brokers collaboration: linking stakeholders to integrated climate change data

-The project has two priorities: the integration of information sources and the tailoring of data into relevant information products.
+The project had two priorities: the integration of information sources and the tailoring of data into relevant information products.

-The first focus will be addressed by evolving data and portal tools.
-This will enhance integration between the satellite observational holdings at NASA’s Jet Propulsion Laboratory (JPL), and the surface historical, downscaled, and climate model projection data at the University of Cape Town’s Climate System Analysis Group (CSAG).
-This builds on existing portal capacity at each institution, and seeks the value of bringing multiple lines of evidence to bear on regional climate change questions.
+The first focus was addressed by evolving data and portal tools.
+This has enhanced integration between the satellite observational holdings at NASA’s Jet Propulsion Laboratory (JPL), and the surface historical, downscaled, and climate model projection data at the University of Cape Town’s Climate System Analysis Group (CSAG).
+This built on existing portal capacity at each institution, and sought the value of bringing multiple lines of evidence to bear on regional climate change questions.

-The second focus is on the linkages in the chain of information down to stakeholder policy, adaptation, and decision contexts.
+The second focus was on the linkages in the chain of information down to stakeholder policy, adaptation, and decision contexts.
 In this way the end-to-end effectiveness is evaluated, and the key knowledge constraints realised.
-The activity will draw on existing relationships with stakeholders in Africa.
+The activity has drawn on existing relationships with stakeholders in Africa.